 You are here

 Professor Dolan joined the UC Davis faculty as Professor of English in 2003.
 Before coming to Davis, she taught at Miami University, as well as the University of Chicago and Columbia University.
 Her research focuses on early modern English literature, law and history (1500-1700).
 While her interests are wide-ranging, she has a long-standing commitment to Shakespeare and his contemporary dramatists.
 In 2004-5, she served as the President of the Shakespeare Association of America.
 She has also edited six Shakespeare plays.
 In addition, she has published five books and numerous articles in journals and edited collections.
 You can find internal and external links to some of those publications below.
-An award-winning teacher, she offers courses including Shakespeare, Law and Literature, and Children's Literature.
+An award-winning teacher, she offers courses including Shakespeare, Literature by Women, and Children's Literature.

 True Relations: Reading, Literature, and Evidence in Seventeenth-Century England.
 Philadelphia: University of Pennsylvania Press, 2013.

 Winner of the 2014 John Ben Snow prize from the North American Conference on British Studies.

 "This is a richly provocative book packed with stimulating insights, a work from which every early modernist can learn.
 Dolan's subject is as much the methodology of historians as it is the mentalities of historical subjects.
 She is a reassuring guide to issues that have vexed historians for the last thirty years." —Malcolm Gaskill, American Historical Review

 "[E]very scholar of early modern England ought to read this book.
 Dolan deftly cuts through the muddle that allows all of us, literary critics and historians, to acknowledge the limitations of our sources with one side of our mouths, while on the other side proceeding to read them however most suits our needs." —Ethan Shagan, Shakespeare Studies